Spuriosity1/Spuriosity1.github.io/_posts/2022-04-05-fluxphase.md

 It's immediate from this that $\Phi(\gamma) = (n - 1)\pi\ (\text{mod}\ 2\pi) $, which is exactly the
 result we set out to prove. $\square$

+##  Concluding remarks

+There are a number of important generalisations that are possible that introduce spin indices and additional Hubbard type fermion interactions, but the proof presented here is complete on its own and captures the essence of the result.
+The generalisation / restatement that is relevant for the Kitaev model is repeating the derivation with Majorana fermions, which ultimately boils down to some slightly different phase massaging but the same result overall.